NBA trade roundup: Pistons wind up with 3 first-round picks

 the Pistons were able to add Washington center Isaiah Stewart at No. 16 after

-a three-way trade with the Houston Rockets and the Portland Trail Blazers.
+a three-way trade with the Houston Rockets and Portland Trail Blazers.
+Detroit

-Detroit then acquired Villanova forward Saddiq Bey at No. 19 following a
+then acquired Villanova forward Saddiq Bey at No. 19 following a three-way

 As a result, the Pistons, who rated below average in offensive or defensive